The Bongos: History

 After touring domestically in support of Drums Along the Hudson, including thirty concerts with The B-52s, Barone and Mastro retreated to Mitch Easter's "Drive-In Studios" in Winston-Salem, N.C. to record their own, duo album entitled Nuts & Bolts.
 Co-produced by Easter, the album exhibited a more acoustic sound, and each side showcased the songs and lead vocals of either Barone or Mastro.

 In 1983, the group was signed to RCA Records, which subsequently released the mini-album, Numbers With Wings.
 New York Times' critic Robert Palmer — himself a former Hoboken-based musician with the Insect Trust — marked this as the beginning of the Bongos' creative decline, lamenting the "slick, overproduced records which vitiated the raw vitality the group had originally displayed."
-Regardless, the album spawned a popular and inventive MTV video of the title song (nominated for 'Best Direction' on the 1984 MTV Video Music Awards), and the song itself remained at the number one spot on the College Music Journal (CMJ) chart for six consecutive weeks.
+Regardless, the album spawned a popular and inventive MTV video of the title song (nominated for 'Best Direction' on the 1984 MTV Video Music Awards), and the song itself remained at the number one spot on the College Media Journal (CMJ) chart for six consecutive weeks.
 The album also included the tribal, dance-floor hit "Barbarella."
 A hectic tour schedule of over 300 shows a year sustained support at radio and MTV.
 Their Brazilian-influenced follow-up album, Beat Hotel, along with relentless touring, now with a further-expanded lineup including percussionist Steve Scales from Talking Heads, raised the Bongos' profile further and continued to increase their devoted cult following.
 But, the increased pressures proved difficult to maintain.
 It was in the midst of recording the Phantom Train album in Compass Point, Bahamas for Island Records that the band unofficially split up in 1987, with each member pursuing solo interests.
 The album was to remain unfinished and unreleased until 2013.